ares-b/dv_test/README.md

 - Removes contradictives paths
 - Prunes valid paths by flattening and simplifying their conditions

+## Hypotheses

+- OR conditions need to be flattened into two or more separate strategies for each possibility
+- Contradictory conditions should be removed, i.e., paths like "phone=5 & phone=7" are not allowed

 ## Requirements
 - Python >3.12 (new type hint annotations)